sjml/paper/docs/porting_todo.md

 * get_paper_version_stamp should handle a git revision
 * output format enums to display string
     - also can they be derived?
+* double check what the table manipulation that Python was doing in doc_handling.py:91
+    - sure it can't be fixed in the Word style?

 ## paper internal
 * move scripts over here